HS-O/writeups/python/Make It Good/README.md

 tl;dr: This question involves an array 𐤀 of size n. 𐤀 needs to be made into a _good_ array, where a _good_ array is defined by an array which can be completely made into a non-decreasing array by transferring either the first or last element one by one.
 Here's an example:

 b = [1,2,3,4,4,2,1] .
-This array is good because we can obtain non-decreasing array c from it by the following sequence of operations:
+This array is _good_ because we can obtain a non-decreasing array c from it by the following sequence of operations:

 take the first element of b, so b=[2,3,4,4,2,1], c=[1]<br/>
 take the last element of b, so b=[2,3,4,4,2], c=[1,1]<br/>